 - providing information to you regarding events and industry matters; and

-- performing our related administrative and organisational functions and tasks and to communicate with you about the services we offer.
+- performing our related administrative and organisational functions and to communicate with you about the services we offer.

 In most cases, the primary purpose for which we need personal information will be apparent from the context in which we collect it.
 If this is not the case, we will take steps to specify our purpose(s) at, or as soon as possible after, the time of collection.
 We may also use personal information to send you information about our activities, or about goods or services that we believe may be relevant or useful to you.
 If at any time you do not wish to receive such information, please let us know by contacting our Privacy Officer (see section 9 below).

 The following paragraphs describe some of the organisations, or types of organisations, to which Alberts usually discloses personal information.
-Wherever personal information is disclosed outside of Alberts, we take reasonable steps to ensure that the recipient:
+Wherever personal information is disclosed outside of Alberts, we take reasonable steps to ensure that the recipient handles that information in the same way we do and in accordance with the APPs in the Privacy Act.

 Occasionally, Alberts has to rely on third party contractors to provide services or perform functions on our behalf, and this may involve a disclosure of personal information by Alberts to that third party.
 While these vary from time to time, they may include: